o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Substance/readme.md

 1. Make sure that Adobe Substance3D (aka Substance Designer) is installed.
 As noted above, currently we have only tested the latest version installed via Creative Cloud Desktop and only in the default install location.

-2. Run the following command, this will generate default config/settings and install the DCCsi python package dependancies:
+2. Run the following command, this will generate default config/settings and install the DCCsi python package dependencies:

    1. dccsi > `python.cmd Tools/DCC/Substance/config.py`